nairyasatryan/final_project/README.md

 ## Desctription

-E-commerce aplication for shopping site.
+E-commerce application written with ReactJS and react-redux for shopping site.
 Here's shopping site for any clothes you want.
 Its page for users, but website also has page for admin.